Inflation Moderates for Second Month; Used Car Prices Stop Rising

 Kiplinger’s latest forecast on inflation

 The cost of shelter is running lower than normal right now because rent increases have been slowed by the pandemic.
-But shelter costs may rise a bit faster later this year as rents pick up.
+Rent has been rising at only a 2.1% annual rate, after coming in above 3% for each of the past five years.
+But shelter costs may rise a bit faster next year as rents pick up.

 A note about data reliability: An issue that government data collectors face is that at the moment, they cannot go into stores that are shut down and collect price data.
 Therefore, the reliability of some of the numbers may be suspect, though the Bureau of Labor Statistics managed to obtain three-fourths of their normal price quotes online and through other means.
 The BLS also has statistical procedures in place to keep missing data from biasing the overall numbers.